Avdhesh-Varshney/Jarvis/README.md

 ### 🔑 **Core Features**
 - Control devices and execute tasks using natural language commands.
 - Streamline repetitive tasks to save time and effort.
-- Supports multiple user roles (User, Admin, Super Admin) for tailored access.
+- Supports multiple user roles (User, Admin) for tailored access.
 - Utilizes MongoDB for secure and efficient data management.

 ---

 ### 🔒 **Authentication**

-- **User Roles:** The application supports multiple roles (User, Admin, Super Admin), each with specific access to services.
+- **User Roles:** The application supports multiple roles (User, Admin), each with specific access to services.
 - **Login Credentials:** Ensure you have your ID and password ready for authentication.
 - **For Testing/Developing Purpose:**
   - **User:**